aagontuk/cheatsheets/git_and_github.md

 ## Configuring Git ##

 **Configure Name & Email:** First we have to add name and email.
 If no name or email is added pc's username will be used as username and host name will be used as email.
+This username and email is for your local repository and have no relation with remote repository's(like github) username and email.

 ```
 me@my-pc:~$ git config --global user.name 'name'